-The natural prominence of the ear allows disfigurements such as that seen in microtia to be visible, which can have an impact psychosocially on patients and their families.
-Anecdotal reports include avoidance behaviour such as reluctance to wear hair tied back or have short hair, with some parents describing their children as isolated, refraining from taking part in exercise or playing with their peers often due to 'playground teasing'.
+The natural prominence of the ear allows disfigurements such as that seen in Microtia to be visible, which can have an impact psychosocially on patients and their families.
+Anecdotal clinic reports include avoidance behaviours such as reluctance to wear hair tied back or have short hair, with some parents describing their children as isolated, refraining from taking part in exercise or playing with their peers, often due to 'playground teasing'.

-The following lists of feelings and behaviours were compiled from the anecdotes of children, young people and adults with microtia attending clinics of the National Ear Reconstruction Service in Scotland (2013) demonstrating the psychological impact of microtia.
-Behaviours: always wear hair down, don't let hair get wet, avoid hairdresser, avoid going out in windy weather, always wear hat/headband, avoid photographs or looking at photos, avoid mirrors, avoid questions about ear/appearance, avoid social situations, avoid physical activities, avoid special occasions, avoid school because of teasing, get into fights; and feelings: feel self conscious/ugly/angry/paranoid, lack confidence, suffer low mood and increased anxiety, have sleep difficulties.
-These are real issues that we hear repeatedly.
+The following lists of feelings and behaviours were compiled from the reports of children, young people and adults with Microtia attending clinics of the National Ear Reconstruction Service in Scotland (2013), demonstrating the psychological impact of Microtia.
+Behaviours included: always wearing hair down, not letting hair get wet, avoiding going to the hairdresser, avoiding going out in windy weather; always wearing a hat or headband, avoiding looking at photographs, avoiding mirrors, avoiding questions about their ear or appearance, avoiding social situations, avoiding physical activities, avoiding special occasions, avoiding school because of teasing, and having altercations because of others reactions or perceptions of these.
+Feelings reported included: feeling self conscious, ugly, angry, paranoid; lacking confidence; and experiencing low mood and anxiety.
+Sleep difficulties were also reported.
+These are all real issues that we hear repeatedly from children, young people and adults with Microtia.